Tips Bulletin

 It’s crucial to know how to keep a pool clean to ensure that it runs properly and the water is safe for swimming, and understanding how the parts of your pool work make the maintenance job easier.

-There are four main components of your pool that need your attention during cleaning and maintenance – water, wall, filtration system, and skimmer.
+Four main components of your pool need your attention during cleaning and maintenance – water, wall, filtration system, and skimmer.
 The water requires cleaning and balancing for your safety, and it helps the pool last longer.

-The pool liner or wall is always in contact with the water, as well as everything that enters it or touches it, and keeping it free of algae and dirt keeps the pool safe and clean.
+The pool liner or wall is always in contact with the water and everything that enters or touches it.
+Find out how to clean algae off your pool lining and remove dirt to keep the pool safe and clean.

 A functioning filtration system is vital to the overall well-being of your swimming pool.
-Without it, the water gets contaminated and cloudy and makes the water unswimmable.
+Without it, the water gets contaminated and cloudy, making it unswimmable.

 Finally, there is the skimmer and return, where the water enters and exits the pump.
 If these parts get clogged with debris, the pump doesn’t run as it should, and the pool’s water eventually gets filthy.
 Learn about proper maintenance techniques to not only clear cloudy pool water but keep it sparkling all summer.